jvvyas/UFOs/README.md

 **Filter by Country**: The User can search country-wise UFO details.After evertsearcg, the tables gets updated. ![SearchByCountry](https://user-images.githubusercontent.com/93893263/167286284-2bfc39fa-6374-4c6c-875f-7b90f440a8bd.png)

 ## Summary
  - Despite having dynamic platform, the site apprently is less userfriendly.
-The most prominent part is its poor search parameters making it more difficult for analyss.
+The most prominent part is its poor search parameters making it more difficult for analysis.
  - A basic feature of clearing viewed data is needed including a refresh button. ![SearchParam](https://user-images.githubusercontent.com/93893263/167286735-71f3f392-a951-425b-9891-6cff84854c7c.png)